rheehot/TIL-23/DailyLog/august_dailylog.md

 - 2020.08.19:
 - Developed an unity plugin in company
 - worked summerplayer view to learn a swift and player concepts in iOS

+- 2020.08.20:
+- Developed an unity plugin for company works and object c ios concepts